isevr/MultiDiceProbability/README.md

 This program calculates the probability of getting a specific number of successes when rolling custom colored dice.
 Each color of die has a different threshold for success, and the program supports rolling a mix of blue, red, and green dice.

-Additionally, the program can recommend how many standard six-sided dice (where a success is defined as rolling 4+) you would need to roll in order to achieve the same success probability.
+Additionally, the program can recommend how many standard six-sided dice (at a user-selected probability level) you would need to roll in order to achieve the same success probability.

 ## Methodology